 For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can be relieved with over-the-counter or prescription medications.
 Follow the instructions given carefully.
 Your tooth may continue to feel slightly different from your other teeth for some time after your endodontic treatment is completed.
 However, if you have severe pain, pressure or pain that lasts more than a few days, call the surgery.

 After your treatment, you will return to your dentist, who will place a crown or other restoration on the tooth to protect and restore it to full function.
-You may be asked to return to see Dr. Morteza Dehghanpour for a review appointment some months later.
-He will liaise with your dentist at all stages of your treatment.
+You may be asked to return to see Dr. Maheen Rahman for a review appointment some months later.
+She will liaise with your dentist at all stages of your treatment.

 Root canal treatment is usually very successful, with long-term success rates of over 85%.
 However, if the infection comes back other treatment, options will be discussed.